fkraeutli/what-machines-cant-learn/sessions/2_data/session_2_data.md

 Pitcan, M., Marwick, A. E., & Boyd, D. (2018).
 Performing a Vanilla Self: Respectability Politics, Social Class, and the Digital World.
 Journal of Computer-Mediated Commuication, 23, 163–179. https://doi.org/10.1093/jcmc/zmy008

-This paper gives voice to young people of low socio-economic status in New York who describe the strategies they (have to) use when presenting themseves on social media platforms.
+This paper gathers the experiences of young people of low socio-economic status in New York who describe the strategies they (have to) use when presenting themseves on social media platforms.

 Rather than expressing their personality, they edit themselves to appear respectable towards a white middle and upper class audience.
 This includes "using standard English rather than African-American vernacular English" and not uploading photographs that could be used to make them appear less respectable: